dannguyen/journalism-syllabi/README.md

         <h5>Information Expositions » 2019 <br>
             <a href="https://medium.com/information-expositions-f2019/information-expositions-fall-2019-f61d884105e">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course prepares students to manipulate and analyze data and to communicate their findings to a lay audience.
+        This course prepares students to manipulate and analyze data and to communicate their findings to a lay audience.
 Students will learn six fundamental data analysis techniques and will demonstrate their mastery of these techniques through self-directed data analyses.
-Students will also think critical...</em></p>
+Students will also think critical
+        </small></p>

         <p>Instructors: Brian Keegan</p>
     </td>
     <td>
-        University of Colorado, Boulder
+        <small>University of Colorado, Boulder</small>
     </td>
   </tr>